struct78/the-poseidon-ensemble/README.md

 The Poseidon Ensemble is a project that generates an orchestral score from global seismic activity.

+## How it works

+The globe is divided into 8 segments with each representing a single or group of instruments.
+Each seismic event constitutes a single note, with pitch and velocity determined by the depth and magnitude of the event.
+Time between notes is determined by time between each seismic event, and time is accelerated by 7500x.

+Bezier curves between sites identify patterns between seismic events.
+Stronger lines indicate that events in one region to follow another.

 ## Processing

 The Processing sketch requires the [themidibus](https://github.com/sparks/themidibus) library to run.
 It uses 11 MIDI channels on a virtual MIDI port named Poseidon, but you can use your own by modifying this line of code in Poseidon.pde